 Hello!
-I am a mathematics educator at the University of North Carolina at Chapel Hill, serving as Director of the Center for Mathematics and Science Education.
-I'm also a Clinical Professor of Education and an Adjunct Professor of Mathematics, teaching online courses for Carolina Courses Online.
+I am a retired mathematics educator at the University of North Carolina at Chapel Hill, formerly the Director of the Center for Mathematics and Science Education.
+I also served as a Clinical Professor of Education, and I continue as an Adjunct Professor of Mathematics, teaching online courses for Carolina Courses Online.

 I'm not a metrologist, though; I'm a mathematician turned mathematics educator.
-I want North Carolina and the nation to have the most qualified mathematics teachers we can prepare, and to that end I work to create teacher professional development and career development courses, primarily in the areas of geometry, discrete mathematics, and mathematical modeling.
-There's more about this on my official page on the School of Education web site.
-I was asked for a thematic quote to introduce my page on the School of Education web site, I chose this quote by Lynn Arthur Steen:
+I wanted North Carolina and the nation to have the most qualified mathematics teachers we can prepare, and to that end I worked to create teacher professional development and career development courses, primarily in the areas of geometry, discrete mathematics, and mathematical modeling.
+When I was asked for a thematic quote to introduce my page on the School of Education web site, I chose this quote by Lynn Arthur Steen:

 “The key issue for mathematics education is not whether to teach fundamentals but which fundamentals to teach and how to teach them.”